wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 = What features work with WooCommerce? =

-Products, Orders and Customers management works with WooCommerce.
+Products, Variations, Orders and Customers management works with WooCommerce.
 Lite version has limited features, but Pro allows full inline editing and smart batch updates.

 = Does this work with WP e-Commerce 3.8? =